grizmin/ecr-mirror/README.md

 You can run `ecr-sync list-repos` to see all repositories that will be mirrored.

-You can also manually copy specific image patterns using `ecr-mirror copy`:
+You can also manually copy specific image patterns using `ecr-sync copy`:

-`ecr-mirror copy "istio/proxyv2:1.6.*" ACCOUNT_ID.dkr.ecr.eu-west-1.amazonaws.com/istio-proxyv2`
+`ecr-sync copy "istio/proxyv2:1.6.*" ACCOUNT_ID.dkr.ecr.eu-west-1.amazonaws.com/istio-proxyv2`